 User hits send in the compose box.

-Compose box validation runs; if passes, it locally echoes the message and sends websocket message to Tornado
+Compose box validation runs; if it passes, the browser locally echoes the message and then sends a request to the

-The Django URL routes and middleware run, and eventually calls the
+The Django URL routes and middleware run, and eventually call the

 send_message_backendview function in

 zerver/views/messages.py.
-(Alternatively, for an API request to send a message via the HTTP API, things start here).
+(Alternatively, for an API request to send a message via Zulip’s REST API, things start here).

 send_message_backenddoes some validation before triggering the